Oeyvind/partikkel_fm/analyzer/readme.txt

     - crest value
       - the first line has global crest for the sound
       - other lines have average crest over all frequency bands for that sideband division
+- mode can be 'csound' or 'spectrogram'
+- the third argument can be used to generate sound files (for debugging)
+  - usually this is not needed, as we can generate sound files and spectrograms on demand
+  - when clicking on a square in the navigator (2d display), the program will open spectrogram and wave file
+  - if the sound spectrogram does not exist, we will synthesize the sound from score and generate spectrogram

 python display.py dataset mode
 - will show a 3d plot of the analysis data